MJOAN/Click-React-Game/README.md

 ## Overview

-For this assignment, you'll create a memory game with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+For this assignment, we created a memory game with React.
+This assignment requires React UI components, managing component state, and responding to user events.

 ### Instructions

-1. Check out the [example solution](https://clicky-game.netlify.com/) and study the app's basic functionality.
+1. Check out [my demo](http://click-react-game.herokuapp.com/) to study the app's basic functionality.
+This demo is deployed on Heroku!
+I used [Create React App](https://github.com/facebookincubator/create-react-app) to start this project.

-2. Create a new React application using [Create React App](https://github.com/facebookincubator/create-react-app).

-3. The application should render different images (of your choice) to the screen.
-Each image should listen for click events.

-4. The application should keep track of the user's score.
+2. The application should keep track of the user's score.
 The user's score should be incremented when clicking an image for the first time.
 The user's score should be reset to 0 if they click the same image more than once.

-5. Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
+3. Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.

-6. Once the user's score is reset after an incorrect guess, the game should restart.
+4. Once the user's score is reset after an incorrect guess, the game should restart.

-7. When complete, the application should be deployed to Github Pages.
-See the README generated with Create React App for instructions on deploying the application to Github Pages.

 ## Copyright
 Coding Boot Camp (C) 2016.
 All Rights Reserved.